pranavraja/jira-py/README.md

 # Credentials

 Credentials are stored in a plain-text config file in $HOME/.jira.cfg with `600` permissions, so they can only be read by you (similar to the approach that the `svn` command line client takes).

+# API

+The main API is in `lib/jira.py`.
+Note that the API will probably change around a lot as I just started this.